swartout/bobby/README.md

 # (Basic) Setup

 - Install requirements using `pip install -r requirements.txt` (ideally in a virtual environment)
+    - If you have a Mac, `pip install PyObjC` is also required
 - Download a Picovoice Porcupine wake word model for the phrase "Hey Bobby" from [here](https://console.picovoice.ai/), unzip it, and rename it to `heybobby.ppn`.
 Place it in the directory.